dashbird/site/content/blog/ultimate-guide-to-dynamodb.md

 ## Key Concepts:

-Table: as a collection that can hold a virtually infinite number of items, it may also have secondary indexes associated
+__Table__: as a collection that can hold a virtually infinite number of items, it may also have secondary indexes associated

-Secondary Index: duplicates table items using a different primary-key and sort-key
+__Secondary Index__: duplicates table items using a different primary-key and sort-key

-Primary Key: a special form of attribute that is used to reference items, similarly to an item ID
+__Primary Key__: a special form of attribute that is used to reference items, similarly to an item ID

-Sort Key: another special form of attribute that is used to organize items in a different sorting order
+__Sort Key__: another special form of attribute that is used to organize items in a different sorting order

-Item: the most basic unit in AWS DynamoDB, it holds the data attributes structured in a JSON
+__Item__: the most basic unit in AWS DynamoDB, it holds the data attributes structured in a JSON

-Attribute: a key value pair that contains informational data-points about an item in the database table
+__Attribute__: a key value pair that contains informational data-points about an item in the database table

-Streams: a constant stream of state-changing operations executed against a table
+__Streams__: a constant stream of state-changing operations executed against a table

-Query: operation to retrieve a particular item (or set of items)
+__Query__: operation to retrieve a particular item (or set of items)

-Scan: operation to scan the entire table or a section of it
+__Scan__: operation to scan the entire table or a section of it

-Filter: rules to apply after a query or scan has executed, but before results are returned to the requester
+__Filter__: rules to apply after a query or scan has executed, but before results are returned to the requester

 ## Relational Database Systems (RDBMS) vs NoSQL Database